pinpoint-apm/pinpoint-apm.github.io/documents/error_analysis.md

 Pinpoint Error Analysis requires [CLP (Compressed Log Processor)](https://docs.pinot.apache.org/basics/data-import/clp), supported from Pinot version 1.0.0, to appropriately process and group error messages.
 Please ensure you are using the correct version.

+Due to the binary issue with `clp-ffi-java`, we recommend using an amd64-based / x86-based machine when installing Pinot version 1.0.0.
+[Related Issue](https://github.com/pinpoint-apm/pinpoint/issues/11170)

 ### 1.2.2.
 Pinot Table Schema and Table Creation

 Create the following table in Pinot: